 Cloud service providers (like Fasthosts) effectively rent server space in their data centres, this is the public cloud.
-The service provider looks after the maintenance of the servers, and because there are multiple tenants being provided for out of one data centre, an economy of scale makes the public cloud a more cost-effective solution for businesses.
+They look after the maintenance of the servers, giving you one less to worry about.
+And because there are multiple tenants being hosted in the same data centre, an economy of scale makes the public cloud a more cost-effective solution for businesses.
 Public cloud offers more scalability, and businesses can choose to increase or decrease their server resources and will only pay for what they use.

 What is hybrid cloud?

-A hybrid cloud environment combines all of the good things about the public and private clouds and forms a kind of ‘super-cloud’.
-The connectivity between the two gives the security and latency benefits of the private cloud, and the scalability and cost-effectiveness of the public cloud in one single infrastructure environment.
+Hybrid cloud architecture combines all the good things about the public and private clouds and forms a kind of ‘super-cloud’.
+The connectivity between the two gives the security and latency benefits of the private cloud and the scalability and cost-effectiveness of the public cloud in one single infrastructure environment.

-For a hybrid cloud environment to work properly, there has to be connectivity between the public and private clouds.
+For a hybrid cloud integration to work properly, there has to be connectivity between the public and private clouds.
 This connection needs to be implemented with end-to-end network security and encryption.
-This connectivity is often very complex to set up, and as such a management platform is necessary to assist with deployment.
+It's often very complex to set up, and as such a management platform is necessary to assist with deployment.